ImranVirani/OntarioCOVIDTracker/README.md

 # About
 A Python 3 application that sends an email and desktop notification(Currently Mac OS only) when the Ontario, Canada Covid-19 numbers are updated.

-If you would like to use a lighter version(which does not require the Web Driver, but uses the requests librabry instead) of the app, use the lightweight branch.
+If you would like to use a lighter version(which does not require the Web Driver, but uses the requests library instead) of the app, use the lightweight branch.

 # Setup
 To run this application make sure to have Google Chrome and the Chromium Web Driver(which can be found [here](https://chromedriver.chromium.org/downloads) for MacOS  and Windows, and if you are using GNU/Linux you will likely be able to obtain both Google Chrome and the Web Driver from your package manager.
 Make sure it is installed in the default location, or if you would like to install it in a different location please specify it , and install the dependencies of the project using the requirements.txt: